On behalf of the American Venous Forum, we invite you to join us at the spring and fall Fellows Course in Venous Disease. This year the courses are:

 Faculty interaction is crucial to the fellows fully benefitting from this course.
 The faculty consists of AVF leaders in the field of venous disease and local experts from each host site.
 Committee members & faculty include:

 Dress for the Fellows Course in Venous Disease is casual, including dinners.
-Industry representatives are encouraged to participate in every aspect of this meeting.
-Agenda coming soon!
+Industry partners are encouraged to participate in every aspect of this meeting.

-Each Fellow will receive three nights of lodging at the designated hotel, transportation to and from the airport, and meals during the duration of the event.
+The Fellows Course is funded through a Grant Program that covers registration and travel expenses.
+To be eligible for the grant, all participants are required to attend the entire course.
+Each Fellow will receive two nights of lodging at the designated hotel, transportation to and from the airport, and food and beverage supplied during the course.
 AVF will reimburse travel expenses up to a total of $550.
-This includes travel (i.e., coach airfare, gas mileage, train ticket, etc.), parking, and meals (exclusions may apply).
+This includes travel to and from the course (i.e., coach airfare, gas mileage, train ticket, etc.), parking and nominal food and beverage purchases on days of travel.
+Note: Alcoholic beverages will not be reimbursed.
 A travel reimbursement form will be provided.
-Fellows must complete the reimbursement form and forward it to the AVF office along with itemized receipts in order to receive reimbursement.
+Each Fellow must complete their own reimbursement form and forward it to the AVF office along with itemized receipts in order to receive reimbursement.
+NOTE: Failure to attend the entire course will result in forfeiture of any travel reimbursement.